partykit/templates/templates/chat-room/README.md

 This OpenAI API wrapper is similar to the previous example: it receives a stream of tokens and we can process them as they arrive.
 The method of consuming the stream is a little different, but the messages are broadcast to clients identically.

+> ![TIP]
-You'll also see in this function how to calculate OpenAI token usage, which we're not making use of here but is generally helpful to know about.
+> You'll also see in this function how to calculate OpenAI token usage, which we're not making use of here but is often important to track.

 ## Deploying the project